mcrider/azimuth-core/docs/development.md

 Getting Azimuth installed is easy.
 Get a copy of [node.js](http://nodejs.org/) and npm (node package manager) installed on your machine and run the following commands (some of which you may have already done).

-1. Install Meteor.js: <pre>curl https://install.meteor.com | /bin/sh`
+1. Install Meteor.js: `curl https://install.meteor.com | /bin/sh`
-2. Install Meteorite (Meteor's semi-official package manager): <pre>sudo npm install -g meteorite`
+2. Install Meteorite (Meteor's semi-official package manager): `sudo npm install -g meteorite`
 3. Create a project from the command line: `mrt create my-project` (You can delete the generated my-project html, css, and js files
 4. Its a good idea to disable autopublish: `mrt remove autopublish`
 5. Pick a front-end framework: `mrt add azimuth-views-foundation` or `mrt add azimuth-views-bootstrap`